frontendweb-sg/notes/python/07-thread.md

 **`Using Conditions for Coordination:`**

 Conditions are used when threads need to wait for certain conditions to be met before proceeding.

+This is useful for complex synchronization scenarios where you need to coordinate multiple threads.

 `Example:` Producer-Consumer with Condition